hendrixhub/Web-Agency/README.md

 # Spring Forward Design by John Hendrix

-## A web-agency/portfolio front-end website project created for Code Louisville
+## A web-agency/portfolio/faq front-end website project created for Code Louisville

-This is a html, css, javascript, and jquery based multi-page, mobile responsive website with a portfolio page.
+This is a HTML and CSS based multi-page, mobile responsive website with a portfolio page.
+The FAQ page utilizes javascript/jquery for animation of the FAQ sections.

-This website demonstrates mobile first design with media query breakpoints points for phone, tablet, and desktop size displays.
+This website demonstrates mobile responsive design using two CSS media query breakpoints points for phone, tablet, and desktop size displays.

-The header features a sticky header for ease of use and ease of navigation.
+The header features a sticky header for ease of use and ease of navigation on the home page.

 ## Installation